 At the turn of the century, the area of international trade sanctions was niche and of limited interest to the great majority of commercial organisations.
 Fast-forward to today and they have become a board-level issue for almost every company engaged in international commerce because of the number of countries targeted by sanctions, the breadth of the restrictions and the consequences if they are breached.
+In particular, the importance of international trade sanctions as an area of law has greatly increased following the illegal Russian invasion of Ukraine on 24 February 2022.
 There have been a number of high-profile enforcement actions in the recent past, with fines running into millions and billions of US dollars.

-The use of sanctions as a diplomatic tool is expected to continue, given (1) the developments with respect to Iran - where sanctions were seen as a key factor in bringing about an agreement to resolve the issues surrounding its nuclear programme (and which have now been reintroduced in response to US concerns) - and (2) issues with respect to Russia in both the United Kingdom and the United States during 2018.
+The use of sanctions as a diplomatic tool is expected to continue, given the ongoing situation in Ukraine.
+Recent developments with respect to Iran, where sanctions were seen as a key factor in bringing about an agreement to resolve the issues surrounding its nuclear programme, also remain topical.
 There are also measures in place against Venezuela and North Korea.
 New sanctions are likely to be imposed in response to other diplomatic issues.
 It is also anticipated that there will be increased enforcement of the sanctions already in place.